Mastering the basics for a smooth start to SQL

 The result of the above query is

 Of course, there are many more useful string functions in SQL, like

 substr, and others.
-To learn more about these, check out Vertabelo Academy’s Standard SQL Functions course!
+To learn more about these, check out Vertabelo Academy’s Standard SQL Functions interactive course!

 2. NUMERICAL FUNCTIONS